chandl/Microservice-Testing/README.md

 A Project for Testing Microservice Architecture from a Mobile Game Perspective

 Uses Spring Boot + Netflix Eureka.
+Developed using TDD, has a full test suite for all developed elements.

+I will create a usage doc if requested.

-Project no longer being updated.
-Feel free to contribute.
+Project no longer being updated regularly.
+Feel free to review and contribute if wanted.